Why is flexibility important?

 Project LEO focused on understanding how flexibility at the ‘grid edge’ where energy is put to use can help us reach our net zero ambitions as well as bring value to people and communities as well as the energy network.

 Project LEO and flexibility

-Project LEO is trialling flexibility and local energy approaches that help accelerate the transition to a zero carbon energy system and deliver social, economic, and environmental benefits in a way that’s smart and fair.
+Project LEO trialled flexibility and local energy approaches that helped accelerate the transition to a zero carbon energy system and delivered social, economic, and environmental benefits in a way that’s smart and fair.